cryptounifier/jetstream-plus/README.md

 ## Installation

 Getting started with Jetstream Plus is a breeze.
 With a simple step to get you on your way to creating the next big thing.
+Installation step:

 ```sh
 composer require cryptounifier/jetstream-plus